 Preparation: To use cilantro, coarsely chop the leaves and delicate stems or use the leaves whole.

-Description: Basil is fragrant with a slightly sweet taste.
+Description: The ultimate summer herb, basil is fragrant with a slightly sweet taste.
 It’s green and leafy.
-The ultimate summer herb.

 Preparation: Basil is delicate and easily bruised.
 We recommend tearing the leaves or using them whole.

 Uses: Basil is the backbone to pesto.
 And no tomato, mozzarella salad is complete without it.
 It’s great on pizzas as well and perfect stirred into a marinara sauce.

 Description: Dill has a mild anise flavor that wakes up any dish.
 It’s long and wispy without well-defined leaves.

 Preparation: Dill can be coarsely chopped or torn.

 Uses: Dill goes very well with roasted carrots, parsnips and beets.
 It’s the perfect friend to salmon (cured or baked), potato salads and any kind of egg you like.